DaveKaretnyk/parsing-utils2/README.md

 The grammar was developed by taking the 3.3 grammar from Kiers as starting point.
 Then diffing the official Python 2.7 grammar specification against the 3.3 specification to figure out what changes were needed.
+Setup as a 'manual' IntelliJ project, so no use of Maven or Gradle.
 More information in the readme.txt in the directory.
+See functionally equivalent project 'check-python27' for a better project organization.